Phoenician Foot & Ankle Specialists

 Foot and ankle injuries may be acute, such as a sprained ankle, or chronic, ranging from stress fractures to leg ulcers.
-If you have a foot or ankle injury, experienced podiatrist Nima Sana, DPM, of Phoenician Foot & Ankle Specialists in Scottsdale, Arizona, can help.
-Dr. Sana is an expert in treating all types of foot and ankle injuries using the most advanced technologies and techniques.
+If you have a foot or ankle injury, experienced podiatrists Nima Sana, DPM, and Matine Mirsaidi, DPM of Phoenician Foot & Ankle Specialists in Scottsdale, Arizona, can help.
+Dr. Sana and Dr. Mirsaidi are experts in treating all types of foot and ankle injuries using the most advanced technologies and techniques.
 To benefit from his expertise, call or book an appointment online today.

 The kinds of acute foot and ankle injuries Dr. Sana sees most often include: